mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Smooth.

 Usually, the third operation we find on collections/sequences after the `map` and the `filter` functions is the `fold` function.
 As you might guess, the `fold` function is used to reduce the values of a flow to a single value.
-It's a final operation, like the `collect` function, which means it suspends the current coroutine until the flow ends to emit values.
+It's a final operation, like the `collect` function, which suspends the current coroutine until the flow ends to emit values.
 It requires an initial value used to accumulate the final result.
-In out case we can use the `fold` function to count the number of actors playing in the "Zack Snyder's Justice League" movie.
+We can use the `fold` function to count the actors playing in the "Zack Snyder's Justice League" movie.
 The initial value in our example is the number `0`, the unit value for the sum operation on integers:

 ```kotlin
 val numberOfJlaActors: Int =
       zackSnyderJusticeLeague.fold(0) { currentNumOfActors, actor -> currentNumOfActors + 1 }
 ```

-Also for the `fold` function, its implementation if very straightforward.
+Also, the implementation of the `fold` function is very straightforward.
 It simply accumulates the results of the accumulation into a local variable using the value emitted by the flow through the `collect` function:

 ```kotlin
 // Kotlin Coroutines Library